fabiancrx/material_playground/README.md

-Tired of not knowing which properties affect which widgets, that a change in your theme might have nefarious side effects, this repo is meant to aleviate that pain.
+Tired of not knowing which properties affect which widgets, that a change in your theme might have nefarious side effects, this repo is meant to alleviate that pain.
 This is  place to tweak your theme and see how it affects other material widgets.
 Vendored from [flex_color_scheme](https://github.com/rydmike/flex_color_scheme/tree/master/example/lib/example_copy_paste_from_playground).

 ## Demo